 It's very important to work with repair facilities that have good warranty departments or personnel that are used to completing the proper procedures for warranty coverage.
 A good warranty person in a repair facility can make things go very smoothly and reduce the possibility of claims denial.
 He or she may be the most important person in the whole repair claims process.

-Note: Sometimes larger repair facilities can be better for warranty services simply because they have dedicated, experienced warranty personnel.
+Note: Sometimes larger repair facilities can be better for warranty services simply because they have dedicated, experienced warranty personnel, but we've had good luck even with mobile techs that are "warranty-savvy".

 Still, make sure you know that they get pre-authorization, and be sure you understand what your charges (beyond the deductible) will be if the repair facility doesn't get approval for everything they submitted to the warranty Administrator.